Do Bees Sleep?

 Where Do Bees Sleep?

-It’s rather dark inside the hive all the time!
+Why, well it’s rather dark inside the hive all the time!
 They do not depend on light to get work done inside.
 Busy sensory antenna, legs and other cues help them navigate the comb.

 With all this hustle and bustle, where can a bee sleep?
 The tired worker has a few choices for a good place to catch a nap.